gparraMstr/censys-assessment/README.md

 For a concise guide to quickly start and manually test the application, please refer to the **[Quick Start](./QUICKSTART.md)** file.

+Alternatively, use [GitHub Codespaces](./CODESPACES.md) if available or supported for quick setup and manual testing.

 ---
 ---